-6.7.19 No Withholding of Services.
+6.7.19 [[No Withholding of Services.
 The Contractor warrants that during the Term of this Contract it will not withhold the BAS System to be provided hereunder, for any reason, including but not limited to a dispute between the parties arising under this Contract, except as may be specifically authorized herein.
 Due to the serious impact and irreparable harm any suspension or termination of this vital and critical services Contract would have on the continuing operations of PEBA and the State entities, employees and retirees relying on PEBA, in which case an adequate remedy at law is highly unlikely to be available, PEBA’s failure to perform its responsibilities set forth in the Contract will not be grounds for suspension or termination by Contractor.
 CONTRACTOR ACKNOWLEDGES AND AGREES THAT PEBA WOULD NOT BE WILLING TO ENTER INTO THIS CONTRACT WITHOUT CONTRACTOR’S COVENANT AND ASSURANCES THAT THE (1) CONTRACTOR’S SERVICES AND PERFORMANCE WILL NOT BE SUSPENDED OR TERMINATED BY CONTRACTOR, AND (2) CONTRACTOR WILL NOT SUSPEND PERFORMANCE EVEN IF PEBA FAILS TO PERFORM ANY OF ITS DUTIES UNDER THE CONTRACT OR CONTRACTOR ALLEGES PEBA IS IN BREACH OF THIS AGREEMENT.
 ANY TERMINATION HEREUNDER, WHETHER FOR DEFAULT OR CONVENIENCE WILL NOT AFFECT ANY LICENSES GRANTED TO PEBA.
 Notwithstanding the foregoing, Contactor’s promise not to terminate or suspend its performance will not relieve PEBA from its obligations to pay Contactor for acceptable goods and services provided pursuant to this agreement.
 Contractor’s remedy shall be to initiate proceedings for recovery of payments pursuant to the Disputes provision of this agreement (6.14) and shall continue to perform during the pendency of any disputes.
-Contractor agrees that this provision will flow down and be included in any subcontract including without limitation the Government Cloud Service Provider Subcontract.
+Contractor agrees that this provision will flow down and be included in any subcontract including without limitation the Government Cloud Service Provider Subcontract.]]

 6.8 INDEMNIFICATION